 Yes and no. “Absolutely, we’re happy to evaluate what came up,” says Dr. Pittman.
 That said, even having the vomit won’t solve all the mysteries.
 “But some medications, like gel caps or rapid release formulas, dissolve the minute they hit the stomach, so we’ll never find those.”
 But if fragments of the pills are found, it can make a huge difference in the next course of action, says Dr. Pittman: “The difference in the pills still being there versus them not, may mean three days of hospitalization.”

 Axel’s ball remained happily ensconced in his belly for about six months.
 Then, as these things are bound to happen, it re-emerged as a threat when we left Axel with a pet sitter and vacationed in Italy.
 When the sitter called to report that Axel was lethargic and not eating, all we could think about was the “smoking gun” of that darn ball.
 Blood tests and x-rays revealed nothing else askew.

 I’m not sure that we would have elected for exploratory surgery had it not been for the missing toy, but fortunately, we did.
 The surgeon opened him up, removed the ball from his stomach – and happened to notice that his liver looked inflamed and infected.
 The focus of treatment became the liver infection; the stray ball wasn’t the cause of Axel’s malaise at all, but fortunately, it led his vet right to the real problem.

-So as it turns out, if I had induced vomiting and gotten the ball back months before, we probably would have declined exploratory surgery and failed to find and treat the liver condition in time.
+So as it turns out, if I had made my dog puke and gotten the ball back months before, we probably would have declined exploratory surgery and failed to find and treat the liver condition in time.
 Nevertheless, I’m glad to know now what to do if Axel’s successor, Atle, swallows something he shouldn’t.